dotnet/orleans/src/Documentation/Grain-Versioning/Grain-versioning.md

 public interface IVersionUpgradeTestGrain : IGrainWithIntegerKey {}
 ```

-Where `X` is the version of the grain interface.
+Where `X` is the version number of the grain interface, which is typically monotonically increasing.

 ## Grain version compatibility and placement
 When a call from a versioned grain arrive in a cluster:
 - If no activation exists, a compatible activation will be created
 - If an activation exists:
   - If the current one is not compatible, it will be deactivated and new compatible will be created
   - If the current one is compatible, the call will be handled normally

 By default:
 - All versioned grains are supposed to be backward-compatible only (see [backward compatibility guidelines](Backward-compatibility-guidelines.md)).
 That means that a v1 grain can make calls to a v2 grain, but a v2 grain cannot call a v1.
 This default behavior can be changed with `GlobalConfiguration.DefaultCompatibilityStrategy`
 - When multiple versions exist in the cluster, the new activation will be randomly placed on a compatible silo.
 This default behavior can be changed with `GlobalConfiguration.DefaultVersionSelectorStrategy`